 A Little Bit of History….

 In days gone by, visitors searching Oregon’s beaches often found treasures from the east: blown glass floats in intriguing shades of green and blue.
 Used by Japanese fishing crews to float their nets, these spheres were as small as two inches (5 cm) or as large as two feet (.6 m).
 They were hoarded, polished and adored, the ultimate find for a dedicated beachcomber.

 Now that fishing vessels around the world use buoyant plastic, a blown glass float is a rare find – except on the beaches of Lincoln City, where more than 2,000 of them are found each winter.
 We put out the number of floats reflected by the year – so 2001 floats were placed in 2001, 2002 in 2002, etc….

 Enter to win a weekend getaway to Lincoln City

-The prizes will include one night’s lodging for two, two Culinary Center class gift certificates, dining gift and shopping certificates, and a signature Lincoln City glass float!
+The prizes will include one night’s lodging for two, Culinary Center class gift certificate, dining and shopping certificates, and a signature Lincoln City glass float!

 Fill out the survey below, enter your contact information and you’re entered to win!
 This contest closes September 30, 2014 at 11:59 PST.
 Entries made after this time will be disqualified.